Cosmetic Nurse Gets New Injection of Life – as a Public Speaker

 Now Galderma, which is owned by Nestle, has recruited her to work as part of the expert panel, which also includes a respected Swedish dermatologist, a high-profile Canadian ocular plastic surgeon and a renowned plastic surgeon from Hong Kong.

-She added: “Galderma is a huge pharmacy company, so it is a massive honour to be working with the aesthetic division and a fantastic opportunity to be involved in developing best practice of nurses and what we can bring to aesthetic medicine.”
+She added: “Galderma is one of the biggest pharmaceutical companies, so it is a massive honour to be working with the aesthetic division and a fantastic opportunity to be involved in developing best practice of nurses and what we can bring to aesthetic medicine.”

 While preparing a dedicated training programme to be launched in 2018, the panel have already undertaken a number of trial events for medical professionals involved in cosmetic surgery and cosmetic treatments.
 Those trial panel sessions were chaired by TV’s Dr Christian.